Compliance with the QCA Code

 Principle 10 – Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-The website sets out, as will in due course, the annual reports, the corporate governance structure of the Company and the work of the Board and its Committees.
+The website and annual reports set out the corporate governance structure of the Company and the work of the Board and its Committees.
 Results of voting and general meetings of the Company will be set out on the website.